 To test the efficacy of the ointment at preventing sunburn I applied it to one arm before spending about 6 hours in direct sun.
 Pictured: left arm with sunscreen, right arm without suncreen.

 I thought it worked pretty well to protect me from sunburn and it smelled good in spite of the tallow.
 The strongest scent was the frankincense.
+It doesn’t seem to do much to promote healing of existing sunburn but it does have a soothing effect.
 This should also work as a natural insect repellent due to the camphor.